 Sessions are held at St. Peter’s Community Centre, Church Street.
 All participants must be BAW members.
-All welcome, any experience, ability in any choice of media.
+All welcome, any experience and ability in any choice of media.
 The models sit from 10.00 to 11.45 with breaks.
 Models are always needed – if you would like to model for the group please get in touch via the contact form.

 Beginners welcome – help given.

 Open Studio Workshops – Bexhill Museum (Sundays)

 We have again booked the Education Room at the Bexhill Museum for (usually) the second Sunday of each month from 11am to 4pm, where we ply our trade and welcome the public to see us work and have the opportunity to purchase if they wish.
 It’s a great opportunity to work, socialise, exhibit and sell our various arts and crafts.
 Tea and coffee are provided but please bring your own lunch.
-The cost remains at £3 a session with the usual 10% commission to BAW if we sell anything.
+The cost is £4 a session with the usual 10% commission to BAW if we sell anything.
 We have a regular group of attendees but new people are always welcome to join us as we work and chat together.

-We are running life drawing classes on a regular basis, and these are at:
+We are running life drawing classes on a regular basis.

 We are a friendly, informal group and would welcome more members to join us.
 There are all levels of experience in the group and we work with media of our choice.

 Sessions are on Thursdays from 2 ’till 4 pm.
 There are tables and chairs available.
 Sessions must be paid for in advance at the beginning of each term, or on the day.

-Our venues for exhibitions are the De La Warr Pavilion Studio and St. Barnabus Church in Sea Road.
-Any questions please call Di (contact number is in the newsletter).
+Our venues for exhibitions are the De La Warr Pavilion Studio and the Sailing Club, De La Warr Parade.